deepsita/P-DAC_INTERNSHIP/README.md

 o	The libraries are given the folder
                     P-DAC_INTERNSHIP/10Bit_Potentiometric_DAC_Conventional_Design/spicefiles/sky130_fd_pr/

-o   Open the terminal from the cloned folder or run bellow command after cloning while in the same path
+o   Open the terminal from the cloned folder or run below command after cloning while in the same path

             cd P-DAC_INTERNSHIP/